“I’m a writer.”

 This is how introductory conversations function in Hollywood, the city brimming with worldwide cinematic hopefuls.
 I can spot the recent transplants fairly accurately, too.
 It’s a skill developed by LA natives.
 (Yes, we exist.)

 I don’t have anything against film people, by the way.
-I used to be one of them.
+I’m one of them.

 My screenwriting professors kept saying, “Your action must be short.
 Quick phrases.
 Single words.”
 Then it hit me: